New Hampshire primary results for 2024 Republican election

 New Hampshire primary live results

 Here are the latest GOP primary results as precincts report them.
-At 8:20 p.m.
-ET, CBS News projected Trump will win the New Hampshire primary.
+CBS News projected at 8:20 p.m.
+ET that Trump would win the New Hampshire primary.

 CBS News currently projects Trump will win at least 12 delegates, with Haley getting at least 9.